'Hogwarts Legacy' DLC Rumours: Are We Getting An Expansion Pack?

-Fans of the Wizarding World went wild when Hogwarts Legacy first dropped, and a lot of them finished not only the story but all the side quests.
+Fans of the Wizarding World went wild when Hogwarts Legacy first dropped, and a lot of them finished not only the story but all the side quests as well.

 Rumours have been circulating for a while now regarding an expansion and DLC packs.
 We’re here to sift through the rumours to tell you all there is to know about any extra content.

-Read on to find out everything there is to know about Hogwarts Legacy DLC.
-See if the development team has announced anything and what the latest rumours are below.
+So read on to find out everything there is to know about the Hogwarts Legacy DLC.
+See if the development team has announced anything and what the latest rumours are hinting at.

 Are there plans for a ‘Hogwarts Legacy’ DLC?